OpenAPITools/openapi-generator/CONTRIBUTING.md

 - Finally, git commit the updated samples files: `git commit -a` (`git add -A` if added files with new test cases)

-To start the CI tests, you can run `mvn verify -Psamples` (assuming you've all the required tools installed to run tests for different languages) or you can leverage http://travis-ci.org to run the CI tests by adding your own Swagger-Codegen repository.
+To start the CI tests, you can run `mvn verify -Psamples` (assuming you've all the required tools installed to run tests for different languages) or you can leverage http://travis-ci.org to run the CI tests by adding your own openapi-generator repository.

 ### Tips
 - Smaller changes are easier to review